Pevooo/AI_Coach_for_Gym/README.md

-# AI Wallt-Sit Gym Coach
+# AI Wall-Sit Gym Coach

 This repository contains a computer vision model that can categorize Wall-Sit excersize into Correct and Incorrect.
 The model achieves high accuracy.